Thursday, January 1, 2026

 I like the mini tutorial of picking up a Smart Weapon, and it tells you what you need to have to use it.
 Still not sure if I go Smart or Power weapons.

 I'm not sure if this random encounter is done.
-THe combat is over, but no message, just some money and xp, which could have just been from the fight.
+The combat is over, but no message, just some money and xp, which could have just been from the fight.
 Well, at least I have more loot.
 And they have a car I can take to the next AI limo.

 I appreciate the differences in limo wrangling encounters, but the Portal one is really uncalled for.
 There was a minor Matrix reference in a commercial, and it was tolerable, but having a limo be the AI in Portal is just too damned far.
-This game is already borderline over the top rediculous.
+This game is already borderline over the top ridiculous.
 I'll get over it, but I won't forget it.

 I get a cop car, and even though there is a cycle lights key, it doesn't seem to do anything to the overhead lights.
 Another sad comparison with GTA V, but it might just be this car is pretty banged up now.